hjmshi/PyTorch-LBFGS/README.md

 * Easy parallelization of L-BFGS methods.

 ## Acknowledgements
 Thanks to Raghu Bollapragada, Jorge Nocedal, and Yuchen Xie for feedback on the details of this implementation, and Kenjy Demeester, Jaroslav Fowkes, and Dominique Orban for help on installing CUTEst and its Python interface for testing the implementation.
-Many thanks to Jacob Gardner for his help on providing an example for Gaussian processes using GPyTorch.
+Many thanks to Jacob Gardner and Ben Letham for additional testing and help on providing an example for Gaussian processes using GPyTorch.

 ## References
 1. Berahas, Albert S., Jorge Nocedal, and Martin Takác.
 "A Multi-Batch L-BFGS